joshukraine/ofreport.com-v1/source/articles/2014-11-smoky-mountain-shindig.html.markdown

 ### How You Can Pray

 * Pray for a strong team for CMO 2015.
 Details are available now at <a href="http://www.CMOproject.org" target="_blank">www.CMOproject.org</a>.
-* Praise God for over 50 Ukrainian graduates from our Bible First! program!
+* Praise God for over 50 Ukrainian graduates from our Bible First program!
 * Pray for health and safety for Kelsie and our new baby.
 * Pray for Nathan Gregson as he serves with our staff team in Ukraine.
 (Nathan is a former CMO team member who came for the 2013 project.)
 * Pray for peace and liberty in Ukraine.